-In general, advertising on Facebook allows you to reach a larger audience.
+In general, advertising on Facebook and Instagram allows you to reach a larger audience.
+Since Instagram is owned by Facebook, they offer similar ad tools.
 Additionally, Facebook ads comes with some impressive targeting tools, so you're able to narrow down salary, purchase behavior, hobbies, Facebook communities, and more.

 Facebook advertising's interface is relatively easy and intuitive for the user.
 Facebook ads can be relatively cheap, as well -- in fact, Facebook boasts "Some people spend more on coffee each day than they do on their ad campaigns".
 While it depends on the campaign you're running, you can often set a budget as little as $2 to $3 per day.

 It may be worth the extra money, though -- according to AdWeek, engagement rates for Twitter ads can be as high as 1-3%, much higher than Facebook’s average CTR of 0.119%.